b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 so... what the fuck.

 This is an avenue for PR, and so that "wealthy families" can feel like being raised as billionaires isn't actually bad.
 Even your kids can comprise the entire board of directors, and have autonomy to decide how the money is spent!
-I find this very upsetting- Is this what Jesus taught?
+Little Timmy always wanted to be on a board of directors to spend daddy's money; that'll make a fine Christmas gift that *keeps on giving!* I find this very upsetting— Is this what Jesus taught?

 [Luke 11:39-43](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/6?lang=eng&id=p20-p21#p20), [14:12-14](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/14?lang=eng&id=p12-p14#p12), [Mark 10:20-23](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/14?lang=eng&id=p12-p14#p12), and [12:41-44](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/12?lang=eng&id=p41-p44#p41) would all like to have a word with you.

 We can hype up how great it is to build up your own personal charity with a private board of directors for future generations to laud how generous you are, but if you're going to do that, don't be the same organization that [teaches](https://www.churchofjesuschrist.org/study/general-conference/2017/10/the-heart-of-the-widow?lang=eng&id=p5-p8#p5) us [about](https://www.churchofjesuschrist.org/study/general-conference/2022/04/57uchtdorf?lang=eng&id=p2-p4#p2) the [Widow's Mite](https://www.churchofjesuschrist.org/study/general-conference/2013/10/the-windows-of-heaven?lang=eng&id=p25-p30#p25). _This is self-aggrandizement_.

 God bless America, if I keep reading into this my notes will devolve further into chaotic ranting 🙃

+&nbsp;

 ### City Creek Mall
-Chronologically, the first time I recall hearing about this was in General Conference, from Gordon Hinckley himself:
+Chronologically, the earliest time I recall hearing about this was in General Conference, from Gordon Hinckley himself:

 >We feel we have a compelling responsibility to protect the environment of the Salt Lake Temple. . . .
 We have felt it imperative to do something to revitalize this area.
 But I wish to give the entire Church the assurance that ==tithing funds have not and will not be used to acquire this property.
 Nor will they be used in developing it for commercial purposes.==
 >